memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 } my_struct_t;
 ```

-And a SWIG interface that will include the above C header:
+And a SWIG interface, `bindings.i`, that will include the above C header:

 ```
 %module bindings